 Are you a recent graduate - or soon to graduate - with a good degree OR interested in an undergraduate route to primary teaching?

 The University of Sussex offers a range of exciting routes into teaching in partnership with schools, colleges and nurseries across the South East.

-We also offer an MA with Early Years Teacher Status) at no cost to Home/EU students.
+We also offer an innovative Early Years Education MA (with Early Years Teacher Status) at no cost to Home/EU students.

-Postgraduates could be eligible for a tax-free bursary or a training salary of up to £25k (depending on subject, qualification and location), while training to teach.
+Postgraduates could be eligible for a tax-free bursary of up to £30k, or a training salary of up to £25k (depending on subject, qualification and location), while training to teach.

 To find out more about how you could make a difference to young people’s futures, come and meet university tutors and school teachers.
 Date and venue of next event is given on our Events Page.

-To book a place at the event visit: go.sussex.ac.uk/teacherevent
+To book a place at the event visit: www.sussex.ac.uk/education/ite/meetus/bookingform

 Details of the current Schools Direct Places can be found in here [pdf] (last updated 24th January 2017).

 Routes into teaching

 At Blatchington Mill School we have a passion for learning and we are committed to training teachers who share our vision.
 Teaching is a rewarding, challenging profession and we have a long standing commitment to developing outstanding teachers of the future.
 In the current climate, routes into teaching are varied and the application process can be somewhat bewildering.
 We hope the information provided about School Direct will help you make the important decision that teaching is the right choice for you.